Regensburg Legionäre: Club structure

 As part of a fund raising effort, Legionäre began selling stock in the club at the price of €100 a share, equating to €1 of the team value.
 The shares are not marketed as high-return investments but contributions that give the supporter a presence in the organization.

+History

+In the 2010 season, Legionäre led the Southern Division in most offensive and defensive categories, posting a combined .367 batting average and hitting 21 home runs as a team, while the club's pitching staff posted a 2.21 ERA.